oarcscience/ith.oarc.science/journals/mon/kang-hi.md

 human relations."

 <span id="commIII"></span>   In his amplification of the [third
-Maxim](#III), Yung Ching quotes a saying of his father, which reads:
+Maxim](#III.md), Yung Ching quotes a saying of his father, which reads:

 <span class="small"></span>